sarbal/BINF_tut/lessons/intro.md

 4. Week 4: Snakes on a plane
 5. Week 5: Biopython basics
 6. Week 6: BReak!
-7. Week 7: Biopython extra
+7. Week 7: Introduction to R
-8. Week 8: Introduction to R
+8. Week 8: More R
-9. Week 9: More R
+9. Week 9: Even moRe R
-10. Week 10: Recap
+10. Week 10: Shiny/Recap

 ## What is Python?
 - Initially developed during the late 1980’s by Guido van Rossum.
 First development version released in 1991.
 Version 1 released in 1994.